-- FPL: FMPA has a long-term purchase contract with FPL for 45 MW until June 2013.
-The FPL long-term purchase is a Partial Requirements type purchase and includes reserves. - Southern Company: The ARP and KUA each have a contract for the purchase of power on a percentage of net operating capability from Southern Power's Stanton A combined cycle plant that extends to 2023 and has various extension options.
-For 2011, the ARP's and KUA's combined purchases amount to 79 MW.
-FMPA also has a contract for approximately 162 MW (Summer rating) or 180 (Winter rating) of peaking capacity from Southern Power's Oleander Unit 5 which began in December 2007 and has a term of 20 years. - Seasonal Peaking Purchase: FMPA is currently planning to meet its additional capacity requirements in the summer of 2020 with a capacity purchase from a supplier to be determined.
+- FPL: FMPA has a long-term purchase contract with FPL for 45 MW until June 1, 2013.
+The FPL long-term purchase is a Partial Requirements type purchase and includes reserves. - Southern Company: The ARP and KUA each have a contract for the purchase of 6.5 percent of the net operating capability of the Stanton A combined cycle facility from Southern Company Florida LLC.
+The initial term of the purchase ends in September 2023 and includes subsequent extension options.
+For 2012, the ARP's and KUA's combined purchases from Stanton A amount to 80.6 MW based on the 620 MW summer rating of the facility.
+FMPA also has a contract to purchase the entire capacity of, and energy generated by, Southern Power Company's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
+The initial term of the purchase ends in December 2027 and includes a subsequent extension option.